 Failure to do this will incur interest and penalties and capital gains can often mean large payments.

-If you only find out about capital gains when completing a client’s tax return and they have not paid already paid CGT, it will be too late.
+If you only find out about capital gains when completing a client’s tax return and they have not paid already paid CGT, it’ll be too late.

 8. Know your clients and their tax credits